munashek92/Trekha/README.md

 ## License

-This project is for demonstration purposes.
+This project is for commercial purpose